GreenVeggi/Thoth/pages/abiotic resource depletion potential.md

-- Depletion of fossil fuels, metals, and minerals.
+- Depletion of fossil fuels, metals, and minerals. #definition
+	- Azapagic, A. (2011).
+Assessing environmental sustainability: Life cycle thinking and life cycle assessment.
+In: Sustainable Development in Practice:
+	  Case Studies for Engineers and Scientists (eds.
+A.
+	  Azapagic and S. Perdan), Chapter 3.
+Chichester:
+	  Wiley.